March 12, 2018

 Introduction

 Hoyas belong to the Apocynaceae plant family.
-There are close to 300 species and they often have phenomenally unique foliage and dazzling flowers when in bloom.
+There are over 500 accepted species and they often have phenomenally unique foliage and dazzling flowers when in bloom.
 They are living wonders of nature and have evolved with the remarkable epiphytic ability of being able to capture the majority of their water and nutrition from air, rain and surrounding leaf debris.
 Although they produce roots, these are primarily used to secure themselves and they can often be seen clinging to tree branches and rocky cliff faces.

 Position